Fgerthoffert/actions-project-activity/README.md

     `{ $and: [{ type: { $eq: 'Issue' } }, { issueType: { $eq: null } }] }`.
 - For all other issues, we need to make sure we're excluding Pull Requests:
   - query: `{ type: { $eq: 'Issue' } }`.
+- You can choose between using nodes counts (value: `nodes`) or Story Points (value: `points`) as the default view for the generated dashboards.
+This default to points.

 ### HTML Dashboard